 Sabine has earned her bronze and silver medals competing through FEI levels in the USA.
 She graduated from the USDF “L” Education Program for judges training with distinction and has been admitted to the “r” Dressage Judge Program.

 In her native Germany she is a certified “Reitwart”, has her testate status judging card and received her bronze and silver medals.

 Sabine credits her father, Horst Ense, as her most important and influential trainer.
 He was an FEI judge and an international course builder.
 He served as the president of the German Breeding Association and vice president of the German Equestrian Federation (FN).

 Sabine has worked with a variety of members of the German Equestrian Federation, including training with Antonie de Ridder, an FEI trainer who was instrumental in advancing his wife, Alexandra Simons de Ridder and her horse “Chacomo” up to competing in in the 1996 Olympic Games in Atlanta.
-She was a demonstration rider for Jan Ebeling at the 2012 Northwest Horse Expo, she has cliniced with Volker Brommannn, Dr. Gerd Heuschmann and Mike Osinski.
+She was a demonstration rider for Jan Ebeling at the 2012 Northwest Horse Expo and, besides others, she has cliniced with Volker Brommannn, Dr. Gerd Heuschmann and Mike Osinski.

 In January 2006 Sabine, with a little help from her husband, Bill Rossknecht, started Lone Pine Stables, a premier equestrian facility located in Southern Oregon’s beautiful Rogue Valley.

 At Lone Pine Stables Sabine trains horses with traditional German training methods based on the Training Scale.
 She emphasizes on the correct position and seat of her students to enable them to effective riding and on the suppleness and correctness of her horses.

 In her training the horse always comes first.
 Sabine’s philosophy is that a content and relaxed equine partner is the basis for success.